ShaneCurcuru/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2025.md

 .bottomnote[https://fosssustainability.com/aspects/]

 ???
-Listening sustainability conversations, I'm struck by how siloed they are.
+Listening to financial sustainability conversations, I'm struck by how siloed they are.
 Each participant is coming in with their own needs and their own vocabulary, and it's often hard to find efficient ways to translate one aspect's needs to the vocabulary or taxonomy some other aspect needs.
+Note that we're focusing on financial sustainability in particular.

 ---
 template: logorb